timeteam/timeteam.github.io/_posts/Non_fiction/2018-08-30-the-order-of-time.md

 > It is within my mind, then, that I measure time.
 I must not allow my mind to insist that time is something objective.
 When I measure time, I am measuring something in the present of my mind.
 Either this is time, or I have no idea what time is.

 Music is given as a powerful example.
 If we live only in the present (with past and future inaccessible), how is it possible for us to appreciate music?
 Because we remember, and anticipate.  _Only in our mind._  (Like so many interesting a powerful ideas, this was heretical to the Catholic church.)

+In the penultimate chapter, _The sources of time_, Rovelli provides his own effortlessly eloquent precis of his argument.
+Concluding pragmatically that (p.
+174):

+> I don't think there is much more than this to be understood.

+Just go back now and cultivate the garden.